Go to Ojibway Nature Centre

 The island lies 330 metres off the Detroit River shoreline at the eastern edge of Windsor.
 Lakeview Marina affords a good view of the island from the mainland.

 From November through March large numbers of waterfowl, especially Canvasback, Redhead, Lesser Scaup, Common Goldeneye and Common Merganser can be found in the nearby waters.
 Peregrine Falcons and Bald Eagles are often attracted by these large flocks and can sometimes be seen perched in the island's larger tree tops.
+During the late winter of 2011 up to 32 Bald Eagles were attracted to the area around the island by the open water and abundance of food.

 Link to Department of Parks & Recreation